m3z0diac/portman/README.md

-# port_scanner
+# portman
-firste thing this port scanner its not at that perfiction like nmap, its a simple one for beginers to devlope it. have fun!
+##### firste, this port scanner it's not that perfiction like nmap, it's a simple one for beginers to develope it. have fun!

 ## using